How to Start an Ice Cream Truck

 According to IBIS World, the street vendors industry, which includes ice cream trucks, experienced a 3.4% growth from 2015 to 2020.
 Though the COVID-19 pandemic led to a decline in 2020, the industry experienced robust growth during the rest of the five-year period.
 This growth was due to increased demand for unique foods.

 IBIS World predicts that the ice cream business industry in the United States will rebound from the decline caused by the pandemic and experience growth from 2020 to 2025.
 Multiple factors, including renewed interest in food trucks, increased consumer spending, and the recovery of the economy, will all contribute to this growth.

-The ice cream industry is evolving, and an ice cream truck that can embrace some of the newest trends can stay competitive and appealing to consumers.
+The ice cream industry is evolving, and an ice cream truck that can embrace some of the newest trends can stay competitive and appeal to consumers.
 According to Barry Callebaut, classic flavors like vanilla and chocolate are hugely popular, but there’s increased demand for low-calorie ice creams that consumers can enjoy with less guilt.
 Similarly, non-dairy ice creams allow consumers who are on specialty diets to enjoy this treat.
 Some consumers are now seeking out ice creams that have added health benefits, including ingredients like probiotics, protein, fiber, and even CBD.